‘We Care, We Share, We Value’

 Technological vocabulary shared with the children for each Computing unit

-E-safety lessons are explicitly taught to develop children’s knowledge and understanding of being safe online
+Online safety lessons are explicitly taught to develop children’s knowledge and understanding of being safe online, in line with statutory guidance from the DfE.

 Impact